mgabor18/dalle-api-demo/README.md

 ## Generate

 Basically any kind of picture can be created.
-The following command can be used to generate a picture with the given promp:
+The following command can be used to generate a picture with the given prompt:

 ```
 npm run generate